AE9999/btc-hyperchat.com/README.md

 # About

 <a href="BTC-HyperChat.com">BTC-HyperChat.com</a> is an open source, Bitcoin based, Web application which allows users to get payed (in  Bitcoin) to receive and (possibly automatically) handle messages.
-It was developed to integrate with the <a href='https://streamlabs.com/'>streamlabs</a> but any one using software that allows for 'webhooks' or 'callbacks' can integrate it.
+It was developed to integrate with the <a href='https://streamlabs.com/'>streamlabs</a> api but any one using software that allows for 'webhooks' or 'callbacks' can integrate it.

 # Happy Flow
 The basic workflow of our app is